“If you are your own coach, you have an idiot both for a coach and athlete.”

 Planning like this greatly increases your chances of a productive workout that is in line with your goals.
 It helps you side-step your inner idiot and actually make some gains without getting injured.

-Download StrengthLog for free with the buttons below:
+Download StrengthLog for free with the buttons below, and start planning your workouts now!

 “When you fail to plan, you plan to fail.“